acmpesuecc/acmpesuecc.github.io/README.md

-# ACM-website
+# ACM PESU ECC
+The official website of ACM Student Chapter, PES University Electronic City Campus.

-A website created using HTML, CSS , BOOTSTRAP and JAVASCRIPT
+A website created using HTML, CSS, BootStrap and JavaScript